nielsdelestinne/niedel.be/who.markdown

 When I'm programming in my free time, I like to dabble with different languages, frameworks & technologies which I apply on pet projects that almost never see light of day...
 But, as long as I have fun doing so, I'm doing it right.

-From time to time, I will write an article on a technical topic which will be published on this blog.
-Hopefully you will read and find something useful on here.
+From time to time, I will write and publish an article on a technical topic.
+Hopefully you will find and read something useful on here!

 Cya, Niels